-Since September 2014, there is no longer a statutory requirement for out of school clubs that are registered on the Ofsted Early Years Register have been exempt from the requirement to employ staff with 'full and relevant' childcare or playwork qualifications — so long as all the children are in the Reception Year or older.
+Since September 2014, out of school clubs on the Early Years Register have been exempt from the requirement to employ staff with 'full and relevant' childcare or playwork qualifications — so long as all the children are in the Reception Year or older.
 Of course it is still a good idea to employ qualified staff, but it is now down to individual employers to decide what qualifications are appropriate for their settings.

 Children who are younger than Reception

 However, if your club takes any children who are younger than the Reception Year— for example if the school has a nursery class— then you do still need to meet the standard Early Years qualification requirements for the staff caring for these youngest children.
 This means that:

 - the manager must have a 'full and relevant' Level 3 qualification (or above)

 - at least one member of staff at each session must have a 'full and relevant' Level 3 qualification (or above) (This can be the same person as the manager, as long as they are working directly with the children)

 - half the remaining staff who are caring for the pre-school children must have a 'full and relevant' Level 2 qualification (or above).

 Pre-September 2014 childcare qualifications

 For staff who obtained a Level 2 or Level 3 qualification (or above) — or who began their training — before 1 September 2014, there is a definitve list of recognised 'full and relevant' qualifications on the Department for Education website.
 This list includes the Level 3 NVQ and Level 3 Diploma in Playwork.

 See the full list of recognised qualifications >